 How does the behavior of other nations influence interstate climate policy adoption?
-Longstanding scholarship emphasizes the temptations to free-ride inherent to collective action concerns (e.g., Olson 1965; Ostrom 1990; Barrett 2003; Stern 2007; Bernauer 2013; Keohane and Victor 2016).
-On this view, the local costs of abatement efforts outweigh the global benefits of environmental protection, so countries' emissions reduction efforts should be negatively correlated.
+Long-standing scholarship emphasizes the temptations to free-ride inherent to collective action concerns (e.g., Olson 1965; Ostrom 1990; Barrett 2003; Stern 2007; Bernauer 2013; Keohane and Victor 2016).
+Per this view, the local costs of mitigation outweigh the global benefits of environmental protection, and there are diminishing marginal returns to global abatement efforts, so countries' emissions reduction efforts should be negatively correlated.

 This paper challenges the conventional wisdom by engaging in three tasks.
 First, I document a positive relationship between other nations' behavior and climate mitigation efforts.
 This reflects potential complementarities in countries' environmental policies on average rather than effort substitution, and suggests that free-riding may not be the only mechanism affecting international climate policymaking.
 Second, to unpack this empirical finding, I develop a formal model that introduces an additional causal mechanism-learning about the success of green policies-into the global public goods problem of climate mitigation.
 The theory demonstrates that cross-country climate actions are positively correlated when a country's belief in the economic benefits of green policy, though uncertain, outweighs the risk generated by implementing costly climate policies with unknown success.
 Finally, I examine empirical implications of the learning mechanism linking mass and elite beliefs about climate change to the stringency of mitigation policies.

+The theory blends classical collective action frameworks with arguments about observational learning to augment the conventional wisdom on global public goods provision.
 In the model, countries engage in climate policymaking over time and observe the mitigation measures implemented by other nations.
 As in collective action theories, everyone is better off when nations exert more effort to abate the effects of climate change, but there are diminishing marginal returns to subsequent efforts, and taking action is locally costly.
 However, in contrast to conventional models, there is a fundamental uncertainty about the economic gains from the green transition: countries want to make costly climate policy investments that are commensurate with their beliefs that the green transition will be successful.
 Optimal emissions reduction policies balance countries' willingness to institute green policies that carry uncertain economic benefits, their marginal impact on global mitigation efforts, and the political costs of implementation (e.g., Bechtel and Scheve 2013; Stokes 2016; Gazmararian and Tingley 2023; Voeten 2025).